 NA The organization provides child-focused recruitment only.

-Interpretation: The term home study includes both the process of assessing the prospective adoptive parents and to the written report.
-The process is ongoing; home studies may need to be updated periodically or when there are significant changes.

-Note: Foster-to-adopt programs will complete FKC 19 and AS 6.
+Note: Foster-to-adopt programs will complete FKC 19 and AS 7.

-AS 6.01
+AS 7.01

-The program provides initial and periodic training and ongoing supervision to home study preparers on the use of a defined method and tools for home studies to reinforce the consistent application of process.
+Staff who conduct home studies receive initial and periodic training and ongoing supervision on the defined home study method and tools.

-Interpretation: While practice should be consistent with the program model, tools, and standards, decisions about how the home study is conducted in each case (including who must be interviewed, how each interview is conducted, the content of interviews, and visits to the home) are clinical decisions that should take into account the unique needs and circumstances of the prospective adoptive parent(s) and the child if the child is already identified or living in the home.
-The program should have a system or approach that recognizes that there can be subjective aspects to assessment and decision making and appropriate mechanisms are in place to ensure that its determinations are well justified.
-AS 6.02
+Interpretation: While practice should be consistent with the program model, tools, and standards, decisions about how the home study is conducted in each case (including who must be interviewed, how each interview is conducted, the content of interviews, and visits to the home) are clinical decisions that should consider the unique needs and circumstances of the prospective adoptive parent(s) and the child if the child is already identified or living in the home.
+The organization should recognize that there can be subjective aspects to assessment and decision-making and have appropriate mechanisms to ensure that its determinations are justified.
+AS 7.02

 The home study process includes:

-the receipt of self-reported information and documents from the prospective adoptive parents;
+collection and review of self-reported information and documents from the prospective adoptive parents;

 at least one individual in-person interview with each prospective adoptive parent and one joint interview;